MicrosoftDocs/fabric-docs/docs/security/workspace-identity.md

 Fabric administrators can view the workspace identities created in their tenant in the Admin portal.

 1. Navigate to Fabric identities tab in Admin portal.
-1. Select a workspace identity and click on Details.
+1. Select a workspace identity and select **Details**.
-1. In the Details tab, you will be able to view additional information related to the workspace identity.
+1. In the Details tab, you can view additional information related to the workspace identity.
 1. You can also delete a workspace identity.
+   > [!NOTE]
-Note that workspace identities cannot be restored after deletion.
+   > Workspace identities cannot be restored after deletion.

 ### Administer the workspace identity in Purview